knagadevara/DataBases/Structured/PostgreSQL/DB_Commands/03Roles.md

             # ALTER ROLE developers ADD MEMBER john_doe, jane_smith; //users
             // ALTER ROLE role_name ADD MEMBER { user_name | group_name } [, ...];

-- Grant SELECT privilege on the "publications" table to all roles (PUBLIC)
+- Grant SELECT privilege on the "publications" table to all roles (PUBLIC) // Do not use thi in Production!!

         # GRANT SELECT ON publications TO PUBLIC;